Reed-CompBio/spras/docs/tutorial/beginner.rst

 cytoscape creates a Cytoscape session file (.cys) containing all reconstructed subnetworks for each dataset, making it easy to upload and visualize them directly in Cytoscape.

+With this update, the beginner.yaml configuration file is set up for SPRAS to run two post-analyses on the outputs generated by a single algorithm that was executed with multiple parameter settings on one dataset.

 After saving the changes, rerun with:

 .. code:: bash